dujanhung/evtsbx-api-doc/restriction/sign_block.md

 # security risks

-an arbitrary text may stores bad things.
+a text may stores bad things.

 ##